dw-data/movie-tropes/README.md

 `tvtropes_analysis_stereotypes.R`			Script file for stereotypes analysis

-`/cleaning`									Script and datasets for gathering and cleaning the data
+`/cleaning`									Folder for scripts and datasets for gathering and cleaning the data

-	`tvtropes.R`							R script for scraping the data
+`/cleaning/tvtropes.R`						R script for scraping the data

+`/datasets/list_tropes.csv`					Comma-separated table with data for 6637 movies.
+Content see `movies` data frame below.

+`/datasets/list_tropes.csv`					Semicolon-separated table with data for 21789 tropes.
+Content see `tropelist` data frame below.

 Core datasets of the `_analysis_` scripts: